 Over 93% of pets we meet are not fixed at the time we meet them.
 85% of those pets end up getting spayed/neutered through our efforts.
 PAWS for Life is truly reaching pet owners who would not receive these services otherwise.

 PAWS for Life staff and volunteers meet Englewood residents where they live, by going door-to-door, block-by-block.
 Through relationship-building and a consistent presence in the community, PAWS for Life is reaching pet owners who love their animals and want to do everything they can to help them.

 PAWS for Life - Back of the Yards Outreach

-We want to fully expand our efforts to Back of the yards and every under-served area of Chicago that needs it.
+We want to fully expand our efforts and reach every under-served area of Chicago that needs our help.
 Will you help us reach No-Kill?